 ASU Catalog and Degree Search: Communication Studies, MA

 Written Comprehensive Exam (Required)

 All students in the MACS program are required to complete a Written Comprehensive Exam.
 The objective of the comprehensive examination is for students to demonstrate “mastery”.
-The exam consists of three parts: The Content Question (take-home), The Theory Question (in house), the Methods Question (in house).

 Please review the Written Comprehensive Exam section of the MACS Program Handbook for more information.